Sumner Academy of Arts & Science: School opening and relocation

+School closing and reopening

 In 1978 Sumner High School was officially closed as Sumner High School.
 Students were reassigned as part of court-ordered desegregation mandating busing for African-American students to new schools, and giving all district students the option of whether or not to attend the new school.
-It was reopened as 'Sumner Academy of Arts and Sciences', a magnet school for highly motivated and academically talented students.
+It was reopened as 'Sumner Academy of Arts and Sciences', a magnet school for highly-motivated and academically talented students.

-In 2003, Sumner won a prestigious national award – Sumner Academy received the U.S. Dept of Education's NCLB – Blue Ribbon Schools Award for its scores on the Kansas state assessments, making it just one of four schools in Kansas to earn the distinction.
+In 2003, Sumner won a prestigious national award – Sumner Academy received the U.S. Department of Education's NCLB – Blue Ribbon Schools Award for its scores on the Kansas state assessments, making it just one of four schools in Kansas to earn the distinction.
 In 2004, Sumner received a "Great IDEAS" grant (funded/sponsored by the Ewing Marion Kauffman Fund) for the 2004–05 school year, which encourages teachers in SLC (Small Learning Communities) to work together to develop innovative programs and projects to improve student learning.
-In the summer of 2005 (July 20–24), Sumner High School, later Sumner Academy of Arts & Science, celebrated its 100th Anniversary since students first walked through the doors at 9th and Washington Boulevard.
+In the summer of 2005 (July 20–24), Sumner High School, later Sumner Academy of Arts & Science, celebrated its 100th anniversary since students first walked through the doors at 9th and Washington Boulevard.